 By Vincent Pica, Commodore, First District, Southern Region (D1SR), United States Coast Guard Auxiliary

-Hurricane Earl was inflicting damage in the Caribbean and Mexico as I wrote this, providing a grim reminder that we are not immune.
-Almost without exception, we get the tail, shoulder or rump of one or two of the dozen or so that form up in the Atlantic between Africa and the Caribbean and bring so much destruction and misery with them as they thunder west and north…and Hurricane season still has time to run.
+Hurricanes Harvey and Irma caused catastrophic damage in parts of Texas, Louisiana and Florida with the latter.
+This is a grim reminder that we are not immune.
+Almost without exception, we get the tail, shoulder or rump of one or two of the dozen or so that form up in the Atlantic between Africa and the Caribbean and bring so much destruction and misery with them as they thunder west and north…and the 2017 Hurricane season runs to November 30.
 In the Northeast, we live on or around the sea.
 This column is about that.

 What Is It?

 A hurricane is, in the words of scientists, an organized rotating weather system that develops in the tropics.
 Technically, it is a “tropical cyclone” and it is classified as one of three states, with hurricanes being further classified into levels of destruction…

 - Tropical Depression: sustained winds of 38 mph (33 knots) or less

 - Tropical Storm: sustained winds of 39 to 73 mph (34-63 knots)

 - Hurricane: sustained winds of 74 mph (64 knots) or greater

 Hurricanes are called typhoons in the western Pacific and cyclones in the Indian Ocean.
 Six of one, a half dozen of the other…